izderadicka/audioserve/README.md

 Initially I though that everything can be just served from the file system.
 However experience with the program and users feedback have revealed two major problems with this approach:

 - for larger collections search was slow
-- for folder with many audiofiles folder (over couple hundred) was loading slowly (because we have to collect basic audio metadata - duration and bitrate for each file)
+- for folder with many audiofiles (over couple hundred) was loading slowly (because we have to collect basic audio metadata - duration and bitrate for each file)

 So I implemented caching of collection data into embeded key-value database (using [sled](https://github.com/spacejam/sled)).
 I'm quite happy with it now, it really makes audioserve **superfast**.